 One thing that you can always count on to cheer you up, our little northern pals, is Madrid’s amazing weather!
 The sun shines here on average 300 days a year, according to EU data, and hey, no complaints from us!
 With the rays of sunshine come happiness and motivation.
 It’s the perfect excuse to always be outside!

 35. Parque Madrid Río

 Our river, the Manzanares, may not be the grandest in the world, but we still love it!
 We also decided to do it up and make its surrounding area very pretty.
 After a huge urban works project, the river area is now one of the best places to go and take a stroll to disconnect from the hustle and bustle of the city.

-Four skycrapers popped up one by one in Northern Madrid, transforming the city’s skyline.
+Four skyscrapers popped up one by one in Northern Madrid, transforming the city’s skyline.
 Their contemporary architectural design stands out from the other more traditional buildings in Madrid.
-Definitely a place to take a good insta pic!
+Definitely, a place to take a good insta pic!

 Another unmissable day trip you simply have to include in your Madrid itinerary is heading down to Aranjuez, a town to the south of the Community of Madrid.
 Photos just don’t do it justice.
 It served as a recreational area for the Spanish royals in the 16th century… Picture amazing parks, palaces, fountains, monuments… It’s very worth the visit.